 With the music profession shifting at such a rapid pace, conservatories owe it to their students to provide a comprehensive music and liberal arts curriculum that will prepare the innovative musician for the real world.
-This is the reason I started the McDuffie Center for Strings.
+This is the reason we started the McDuffie Center for Strings.
 We will always be faithful to the idealism and beauty of music making, while making sure our students are positioned for artistic and economic success after graduation.

 — Robert McDuffie